 Each Table should be typed on a separate page, numbered (1, 2 etc.) and a brief title given directly above each table.
-Tables should be in portrait format.
 Footnotes to tables should be indicated by a, b etc. and typed at the bottom of the relevant table.
 Information in tables should not be duplicated in figures and vice versa.
-The tables should be placed at the end of the main text after the References but before the Figure Legends.

-Where a website is used to reference any document in a manuscript, it should be set out as a footnote on the page where it first appears; it should not appear in the References at the end of the manuscript.
-If an individual footnote is used more than once in the manuscript, the footnote number used is the same as for the first time the website was cited.
+If a website is used to reference any document in a manuscript, it should be set out as a footnote on the page where it first appears; it should not appear in the References at the end of the manuscript.
+If an individual web reference is cited more than once in the manuscript, the footnote number used is as for the first time the website was cited.
 The footnote number should be inserted manually in the text where the website is cited for the second or subsequent time.
-At the foot of the page, provide the link as follows: '1See: Basic Local Alignment Search Tool. http://www.ncbi.nlm.nih.gov/blast.'
+At the foot of the page, provide the link as follows: '1See: Basic Local Alignment Search Tool. http://www.ncbi.nlm.nih.gov/blast.(accessed 19 April 2018).'
 It is the Authors' responsibility to check that all URLs are active and live at proof stage and if not then the text must be amended accordingly.

 Users of Mendeley Desktop can easily install the reference style for this journal by clicking the following link: